 If you are carrying balances on several cards or lines of credit, choose the one with the highest interest rate and pay down as much of it as you can afford.

 Why?
-Because paying off one debt will raise your credit score, get you out of the trap of paying only the interest, reduce your overall debt and give you a sense of accomplishment.
+Because paying off one debt could help your credit score.
+More importantly, it will get you out of the trap of paying mostly interest, reduce your overall debt and give you a sense of accomplishment.
 It will also get you into the good habit of making real payments as opposed to just moving debt around.

 After paying off the first debt, you can apply your new good habits to eliminating the next one, and so on.
 Make a list of your debts in order of interest rate from highest to lowest, and pay them off in that order.